Non-linear realizations and invariant action principles in higher gauge theory: Introduction

-This article is structured as follows: In section 2 we introduce the basic concepts in the SW-GN formalism in the context of Lie gauge theories.
-In section 3 we briefly review the basic concepts on FDAs, with particular emphasis in the case known as FDA1, and the dual relation with $L_{\infty}$ algebras.
-In section 4 we extend the SW-GN formalism to the theory of FDAs, studying separately the cases with and without non-trivial cohomology.
-In section 5 we study the first particular case, the so-called Poincar\'{e}-FDA by presenting its dual $L_{\infty}$ algebra and performing a non-linear realization that makes possible the construction of invarian action principles.
-Similarly, in section 6 we perform the same analysis for the so-called Maxwell-FDA.
-Finally, in section 7 we present the final comments about the research and possible future developments.
+This article is structured as follows: In section 2 we review the basic concepts from the literature on the SW-GN formalism in the context of Lie gauge theories and present an introduction to the theory of FDAs, with particular emphasis in the case known as FDA1, and its dual formulation.
+In section 3 we extend the SW-GN formalism to the theory of FDAs, studying separately the cases with and without non-trivial cohomology.
+In section 4 we study two particular cases; we present non-trivial extensions of the Poincar\'{e} and Maxwell bosonic Lie algebras, write down their dual $L_{\infty}$ algebras and perform non-linear realizations that make possible the construction of invariant action principles.
+In section 5, we derive the $L_{\infty}$ algebra dual to the FDA of eleven-dimensional supergravity, and formulate such theory as an off-shell gauge invariant theory of the mentioned FDA.
+Finally, in section 6 we present the final comments about the research and possible future developments.
 We include an appendix with some calculations concerning the mentioned particular cases.